3 Ways Artificial Intelligence (AI) will Impact the Economy in 2020 and Beyond

 1) Increasing efficiency and accuracy in our everyday work.

-It’s tempting to believe that artificial intelligence can do just about anything.
+It’s tempting to believe that artificial intelligence services can do just about anything.
 If tech experts are to be believed, artificial intelligence (AI) has the potential to transform the world.
 Tech entrepreneur, Elon Musk, says this would be a threat to humanity and life as we know it.

 Even though thinking among AI researchers has evolved over the years, the future impact of AI is strongly debated among experts.